 Readme is one of the key files on your project – you will need every time a new developer joins the team.
 Don’t underestimate the power of the good old readme.
 A readme makes clear what the requirements for the app are, how to use it, build it and eventually deploy it.
 If you don’t keep it updated from the very beginning, it can make your dev team spend hours on tackling problems somebody already solved earlier.

 There are a few of reasons why the maintenance of your app might be expensive, and you can actually prevent most of them from happening.
 Very often, it’s a matter of implementing efficient processes from the very beginning.
 The next thing is to make sure your team delivers only top-quality code, regardless of how much time is left until the deadline.
+The sooner you implement the solutions listed above, the more troubles and stress you and your team can avoid.
+This may take some time and resources in the development process, but the work definitely pays off as the project grows.
 Obviously, we could name a host of other reasons, but having the above bases covered will help you solve the majority of issues.